paavalipopov/intro-dl-project/README.md

 ```
 ## Introspection
 For model introspection to work you need to move (or copy) the `exp` folder of the desired model from the `assets/logs` to `assets/trained_models`.
 Choose the same `--prefix` as the prefix of your desired model's folder.
+We uploaded some tained weights; use `introdl` prefix for them.

 ```
 for model in lstm mean_lstm transformer mean_transformer